jakethekoenig/personal-site/ReadMe.md

-My Website
+Exhibit, a Static Site Generator
 ----------

-This is source code for my personal site.
-I have templates for consistent headers and a content folder with my writing.
-Below is a sketch of what is in each directory followed by a brief todo list.
+This is a collection of scripts I build concurrently with my [personal website!](https://ja3k.com) whose source code can be seen [here!](https://github.com/jakethekoenig/personal-site).
+At the moment it's no in a state where it'd be easy for anyone else to use.
+I've decoupled it from the website content to make it easier to move towards that goal.
+Below is a brief description of the file format this SSG expects to turn into a website.

 blogs
 -----